4 Feel-Good Stories Of The Final 4, From Sister Jean To Cool Cops In Kansas

 Villanova: Like father, like son

 Villanova point guard Jalen Brunson takes after his father.
-He's been a rising star in the sport — just like his dad, Rick Brunson, a retired NBA player.
-This is Jalen Brunson's second NCAA tournament.
+He has been a rising star in the sport — just like his dad, Rick Brunson, a retired NBA player.
+This is Jalen's second NCAA tournament.
 He played as a freshman when Villanova won the national championship.

 Rick Brunson didn't make it past the Elite Eight in his NCAA run playing for Temple — against Michigan.
-Rick Brunson has said his son was named after Jalen Rose, one of his Michigan opponents and one of the members of the famous Fab Five.
+Brunson has said his son was named after Jalen Rose, one of his Michigan opponents and one of the members of the famous Fab Five.

 @JalenRose Just heard Rick Brunson say Jalen got his name from you.
 I'd love to see him vs Mich. since Rick played vs you the last time Michigan made it this far #FabFive— BigMike McD-Bo (@eagleyez317) March 26, 2018

 Brunson made a career as an NBA player and is now an assistant coach with the Minnesota Timberwolves.
-His busy NBA schedule hasn't allowed Rick Brunson to make every one of son's games, but he was in the crowd on Sunday, cheering on his son as the Wildcats beat Texas Tech to make it to the Final Four.
+His busy NBA schedule hasn't allowed him to make every one of son's games, but he was in the crowd on Sunday, cheering Jalen on as the Wildcats beat Texas Tech to make it to the Final Four.

 Tense moments for Rick Brunson watching his son Jalen play for @NovaMBB— John Clark (@JClarkNBCS) December 30, 2017